 - Add 2-3 tablespoons of water if the masala is burning.

-- Now add paneer cubes, grated paneer, and milk and cook for 2-3 minutes.
+- Stir in paneer cubes, grated paneer, and milk and cook for 2-3 minutes.

-- Add honey, heavy cream, lime juice, and Kasuri methi and cook for a minute.
+- Add honey, heavy cream, lime juice, and Kasuri methi and mix well.
+Cook for a minute.

 - Serve hot with Paratha or Naan.